 - Pay it forward – respond to a kindness done to you by passing it on to someone else

 Generosity has been described as the act of giving oneself over to life.
 We can be generous with ourselves and with others, but acting generously with regard to the welfare of another acknowledges our interconnection and brings a special kind of joy.
 Generosity doesn’t always have to involve material things.
 One of the greatest gifts we can give is our attention.
-Giving thanks and encouragement are also an acts of generosity.
-Easing human suffering, acting in a way that helps equalize inequities, and creating social justice are forms of generosity.
+Giving thanks and encouragement, easing human suffering, acting in a way that helps equalize inequities, and creating social justice are all forms of generosity.

 The Science of Generosity Initiative at the University of Notre Dame has funded a number of studies which have demonstrated a relationship between generosity, happiness and well-being.
 They discovered a seeming paradox in which freely giving of oneself makes us ultimately richer than hanging on tightly to what we perceive as ours.